thecharlesblake/thecharlesblake.co.uk/_posts/2018-07-08-blakes-chess.markdown

   either lost or not yet acquired, instead converts that piece into one of your own
-- __Q (uprising):__ Swaps the piece strength of the attacking and defending pieces (excluding defending kings)
+- __Q (uprising):__ Swaps the piece strength of the attacking and defending pieces (excluding defending kings.
+The attack bonus remains the same)
 - __K (necromancy):__ Revives one of your dead pieces

 ## Building Pieces

+Pieces may be built by playing certain groups of cards.
 There is an order in which pieces must be built.
-Firstly, a rook, a knight and a bishop must be built (in any order).
-After these three have been completed, a queen must be built.
-Finally the second rook, knight, and bishop must be built (again, in any order).
+This is as follows:

+- First knight
+- First bishop
+- First rook
+- Queen
+- Second knight
+- Second bishop
+- Second rook

 Pieces may only be built if they have not been built before.
 Captured pieces may not be rebuilt.